TPedron/design_patterns/README.md

 ## 1.2 Abstract Factory Pattern

 ### Description
-Same as the “Factory Method Pattern" but each factory builds multiple object-types that are related
+Same as the “Factory Method Pattern" but each factory builds multiple object-types that are related.

 ### Example
 Copy/Paste of the Factory Pattern example and added an extra relevant object to be built by each FruitBuilder.
 The FruitCreator business logic builds a dessert type based on 2 models built by each sub-factory class.